ashrithssreddy/ml-toolkit/README.md

 - 🔬 **For technical users**: see internal mechanics, diagnostics, and decision logic
 - 📊 **For business users**: skim final insights, performance highlights, and takeaway summaries

-> 🎯 Built to help you understand, reuse, and communicate ML workflows with confidence.

 ---

 <h2>🧩 What's Inside</h2>